 - Shakujo-no-ume – Plum of crosier, the apricot tree that sprung from the staff of Daishi

-- Sound of the wooden clappers, a mysterious sound at midnight that some say is made by the long nosed goblin, Tengu.
+- The sound of the wooden clappers, a mysterious sound at midnight that some say is made by the long-nosed goblin, Tengu.

 - Shigure-zakura – The showered cherry tree was reported during the Edo period as appearing as if it had been rained on even on a sunny day.
 Unfortunately the sakura tree was chopped down and nothing remains of it now.